6 Things That Can Go Wrong if You Don’t Replace Your Aging Roof: Why You Shouldn’t Delay

 An unsafe and old roof that isn’t doing its job could mean serious problems in other ways.
 If water finds new ways to leak into your home, it could be doing more damage than you think or is immediately visible.
-It may begin to wear and rot away at structural beams in your home which in turn can potentially lead to a roof collapse, and can even compromise the integrity of your home’s structure.
+It may begin to wear and rot away at structural beams in your home, which, in turn, can lead to a roof collapse, and can even compromise the integrity of your home’s structure.
 That’s especially the case if the home in question consists of one story.
-Of course, you want to avoid anything even resembling a roof or structural collapse, because it will not only damage your home but could be very dangerous for you or your family, particularly during inclement weather.
+Of course, you want to avoid anything even resembling a roof or structural collapse because it could damage your home and be dangerous for you or your family, particularly during inclement weather.

 4. Devaluing Your Home

-Replacing your roof, on the other hand, will both increase your resale value of your home, and improve its curb appeal.
-Even if you are just looking to increase the equity of your property, whether you plan on using that equity to make further repairs and upgrades, or simply to increase your net worth, replacement of your old roof is a prudent choice.
+Replacing your roof, on the other hand, will both increase the resale value of your home and improve its curb appeal.
+Even if you are just looking to increase the equity of your property, whether you plan on using that equity to make further repairs and upgrades, or simply to increase your net worth, the replacement of your old roof is a prudent choice.

 5. Fire Hazard